Skip to Content

 Older Couples

-Older couples may choose to refrain from marriage for a variety of reasons.
+Older couples may choose to refrain from marriage for various reasons.
 Some couples want to avoid losing pension benefits from a previous marriage while having access to certain rights for their new partner.
-If at least one party is over age 62, the couple may register as a domestic partnership.
+The couple may register as a domestic partnership if at least one party is over 62.

 Once the couple enters a partnership, they are bound by the same responsibilities and privileges as a married couple.
 If the relationship ends, the couple must file to dissolve their domestic partnership and divide their property and debt through the domestic partnership divorce process.